lambdaclass/concrete/ROADMAP.md

 - **Historical record:** completed Phase 1-6 item bodies, implementation notes, and detailed gate transcripts live in [CHANGELOG.md](CHANGELOG.md) and the linked design docs.
-- **Done items:** do not remain here as full task text.
-At most, this roadmap keeps a short closed marker or a dependency note.
+- **Done items:** do not remain here as task text.
+Keep only a dependency or invariant that still constrains future work; put the completion record in the changelog.

 ### Definition Of Done